About the PAM-Card

 - Not a tool that collects, stores, or transmits personal data from card use.

-How to use the PAM-Card
+How to use a PAM-Card

 - Present the card first.
 Hand it over before saying personal details aloud.